 I am the oldest child of three in my family and have lived in Houston most of my life.
 My brother has non-verbal Autism and has taught me a lot about love and understanding others beyond their words.
 Helping those with special needs is a passion of mine.

-I currently work part-time as a teacher’s aide at The Tuttle School at Briarwood, a private school in West Houston, which serves children with Autism Spectrum Disorder, Down Syndrome, Cerebral Palsy, and intellectual differences.
-One of my many responsibilities at Briarwood is creating a structured and supportive learning environment so that all the students are able to learn and reach their potential.
+In 2016 and 2019, I worked part-time as a teacher’s aide at The Tuttle School at Briarwood, a private school in West Houston, which serves children with Autism Spectrum Disorder, Down Syndrome, Cerebral Palsy, and intellectual differences.
+One of my many responsibilities at Briarwood was creating a structured and supportive learning environment so that all the students are able to learn and reach their potential.